security-force-monitor/research-handbook/source/how-dates-work.rst

 How Dates Work
 ##############

 Dates, specifically time-bound claims, are the central focus of the Security Force Monitor's data and methodology.
 All claims in the Security Force Monitor dataset are time-bound.
-Sometimes citations clearly state the dates for claims that they make and the methodology for structuring these claims into time-bound data is simple.
-Often, however, citations contain ambigious claims about dates which need careful consideration to properly capture as data.

 We structure all dates into ranges with a first and last date.
 The first date in the range can be the "start" and the last date can be the "end" of the range.
-Often most This means even a single day, such as 5 May 2025 would be entered with a first date of 2025-05-05 and a last date of 2025-05-05.
+Even a single day, such as 5 May 2025 would be entered with a first date of 2025-05-05 and a last date of 2025-05-05.
 All dates should be entered in the YYYY-MM-DD format.

 Precise ranges